Subacute lymphocytic thyroiditis

 Citation, DOI, disclosures and article data

 At the time the article was created Yuranga Weerakkody had no recorded disclosures.View Yuranga Weerakkody's current disclosures

 At the time the article was last revised Daniel J Bell had no recorded disclosures.View Daniel J Bell's current disclosures

 Usually characterized by the recent onset of symptoms and there is usually an absence of thyroidal pain or tenderness.
 On examination there can be a normal to moderately enlarged and firm thyroid gland.
 There is often transient hyperthyroidism, followed sometimes by hypothyroidism, and then recovery.

-Histologically, the gland is characterized lymphocytic infiltration, occasionally to the point of lymphoid follicle formation.
+Histologically, the gland demonstrates lymphocytic infiltration, occasionally to the point of lymphoid follicle formation.

 - human leukocyte antigen (HLA) haplotypes, most often HLA-DR3

 - elevated levels of thyroid peroxidase (TPO) antibodies